-Displacees will be notified of the specific maximum amount of replacement housing and moving benefits at the time of initiation of negotiations, or at a time thereafter that they are actively looking for replacement housing.
+Displaced persons will be notified of the specific maximum amount of replacement housing and moving benefits at the time of initiation of negotiations, or at a time thereafter when they are actively looking for replacement housing.
 The notification should identify the available comparable property that was the basis for the maximum purchase price supplement determination.
 Other comparable properties should also be provided.
-Use form RA-23 Comparable Replacement Housing Notice to inform each displacee of the amount of the maximum eligible purchase price supplement or maximum rent supplement.
+Use form RA-23 Comparable Replacement Housing Notice to inform each displaced person of the amount of the maximum eligible purchase price supplement or maximum rent supplement.